Skip to content

 One of the most commons questions our clients ask us is “how to get a paternity test Australia.”
 For this reason, we decided to write an article to answer the question how to get a paternity test in Australia.

 Firstly, what is a paternity test?
 Paternity test is the use of DNA profiles (like hair sample, mouth swab) to determine if an individual is the biological parent of a child.
-In family law, paternity tests become important for matters such as child support payments, making original birth certificates etc.
+In family law, paternity tests become important for matters such as who will pay child support payments, making original birth certificates etc.

 So, how to get a paternity test in Australia?
 In Australia, for family law matters, generally a court orders an individual to get a paternity test.
 However, there are other ways to get one.
-In the article below we will discuss the question ‘how to get a paternity test in Australia.’
+In the article below we will discuss the question ‘how to get a court ordered paternity test in Australia.’

 Importantly, we will discuss this question both in a legal context and non-legal context.
 For legal context, this question falls under family law.